InfiniteVerma/cpp-tcpip/README.md

-#### cpp-tcpip
+# cpp-tcpip

-Implemented a TCP/IP stack in C++ (mostly as per RFC 793)

-Current Status: Client can send a packet to server after 3-way handshake!

-Pending items: Sequence/Ack and retransmission logic
+This project is a custom implementation of the TCP/IP protocol stack (as per RFC 793), simulating core TCP mechanisms such as the 3-way handshake and basic data transmission.
+It includes a user-space simulation where socket operations are handled by communicating with a kernel-like thread, which manages connection states and packet transmission.

+## Features
+ - **3-Way Handshake**: The implementation successfully establishes a TCP connection using the SYN, SYN-ACK, and ACK packets.
+ - **Data Transmission**: Sending and receiving data between connected sockets is functional (currently using some workarounds).
+ - **User and Kernel Thread Simulation**: Socket operations are initiated by the user thread and executed by a separate "kernel" thread using message queues for inter-thread communication.

+## Current Status

+Core mechanism of the TCP protocol are implemented (with some hacks) including connection establishment (3-way handshake) and data transfer.
+Details are mentioned below in **Plan** section.

-#### Usage
+## Usage

+Note: Currently, our 3-way handshake doesn't support timeout + retransmission so first run `myserver`, wait for it to reach `LISTEN` state and then run `myclient` to reach `ESTABLISHED` state.

+1. Clone the repository

-1. Add the two ips in lo loopback interface
+2. Add the two ips in lo loopback interface

 ```
 sudo ip addr add 192.168.1.1/24 dev lo
 sudo ip addr add 192.168.1.2/24 dev lo
 ```

-2. Build the project
+3. Build the project

 ```
 make -j4
 ```

-3. Open two terminals and run below:
+4. Open two terminals and run below:

 ```
 sudo ./myserver |tee server.log